SamyShaawat/Toys-Shop/README.md

 8. Add new product with product image (url link)

-# How to run the shop?
+# How to run the Code:
 ### First:
   1. You need to create adatabase on your device
   2. There is a file name db, you can get a database from it
-  3. You will find in backend/models/models.js: you need to chanage the host, username, password and the name of database 4.Go to backend/db/connection.js : you need to chanage the host, username, password and the name of database over all make the changes that suitable for your device
+  3. You will find in backend/models/models.js: you need to chanage the host, username, password and the name of database
+  4. Go to backend/db/connection.js : you need to chanage the host, username, password and the name of database i.e:  make the changes that suitable for your device

 ### Second: